Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-01.md

 ## Challenges to be solved

-### Create the test deployment
+### Create test deployment producing load

-Create the following test deployment along with the service definition in your namespace.
+1. Create the following test deployment along with the service definition in your namespace.

 ```bash
 $ kubectl -n dev-yourinitials create deployment yourinitials-web-app --image=docker.io/kennethreitz/httpbin
 $ kubectl -n dev-yourinitials create svc nodeport yourinitials-web-app --tcp=8080:80
 ```

-### Add a port mapping
+2. Add a port mapping

 Create a port mapping to run local curl requests, so that we can produce application metrics data.